 After World War II the Department expanded dramatically in response to a commercial, industrial and population boom.
 Around the turn of the century, insurance companies played a significant role in the improvement of fire standards throughout the nation.
 Facing high costs from poorly managed fire systems, the fire underwriters joined together in an association which established fire rating systems to assess efficiency and effectiveness of local fire hazard mitigation and fire fighting agencies.
 Insurance rates were established accordingly.
 Cities could lower their fire insurance rates if they improved their hazard mitigation and fire fighting systems.
 This economic incentive spurred nationwide interest in fire prevention and suppression and continues to do so to this day.
+Today, The City of Los Angeles has a "Class 1" rating, the highest rating possible, which allows for insurers to assess risk at a lower level and thus lower premium rates.
 These efforts to map and quantify insurance risk also played a role in "redlining" practices that drove systemic disinvestment in communities of color.
 More information on these practices, and how they continue to shape our housing landscape, is available in the 2021-2029 Housing Element.